Skip to main content

 Mishti Doi (মিষ্টি দই)

-Sweet yogurt, Bangladesh's signature dessert.
-Milk fermented with yogurt culture, sweetened with sugar or jaggery (gur), baked in clay pots giving distinctive flavor.
-Creamy, thick, slightly caramelized.
-Served chilled in clay pots (mati'r hari).
-Every sweet shop specialty.
+Sweet yogurt, the dessert most associated with Bangladesh.
+Milk is fermented with a yogurt culture, sweetened with sugar or jaggery (gur), and set in clay pots, which give it its particular flavor.
+It's thick, creamy, and slightly caramelized, served chilled in those same clay pots (mati'r hari).
+Every sweet shop makes its own.

 vegetariangluten-freeContains: Dairy